jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 # Intune Stuff!

-Browser whitelisting is MUCH better than blacklisting.
+Browser extension whitelisting is MUCH better than blacklisting.
 However if this is something you are struggling to achieve, this list may give you a good starting point

 I've included: